-The officers of this Association shall be President, Vice President, Secretary, and Treasurer.
-The officers of the Association shall be elected by the membership.
+The Officers of this Association shall be President, Vice President, Secretary, and Treasurer.
+The Officers of the Association shall be elected by the Membership at the Annual Meeting of the Delegates.

 Section #3: Organization Units.

 The organization of the Association shall be composed of Soil and Water Conservation Districts in Illinois, and separate corporate bodies incorporated under an Enabling Act of the laws of the State of Illinois.